NatalieRam/Students-Scores/README.md

 # Students-Scores
-This is a personal project using a dataset called "Students' Score".
+This personal project uses a dataset called "Students' Score".
 This was created by using various Python libraries.
+There's another version of this project that uses Tableau.